Orderability of Homology Spheres Obtained by Dehn Filling: Introduction

 \subsection{Main result of this paper}

-Using holonomy extension loci, I study $\mathbb{Q}$HSs coming from Dehn fillings of $\mathbb{Q}$-homology solid torus and construct intervals of left-orderable Dehn fillings.
-The following are the main two applications of the results of this paper.
-The first theorem was also proven independently by Steven Boyer.
+Using holonomy extension loci, I study $\mathbb{Q}$HSs coming from Dehn filling on $\mathbb{Q}$-homology solid torus and construct intervals of left-orderable Dehn fillings.
+The following are the two main applications of the results of this paper.

 \begin{customthm}{\ref{Thm_Alex}} Suppose $M$ is the exterior of a knot in a $\mathbb{Q}$-homology $3$-sphere that is longitudinal rigid.
 If the Alexander polynomial $\Delta_M$ of $M$ has a simple positive real root $\xi\neq 1$, then there exists a nonempty interval $(-a, 0]$ or $[0, a)$ such that for every rational $r$ in the interval, the Dehn filling $M(r)$ is orderable. \end{customthm}